Undescended testicles will usually move down into the scrotum naturally by the time your child is 3 to 6 months old.

 - your child being in a lot of pain and the prescribed pain relief not working

-- your child having a high temperature (fever) of 38C or above
+- your child having a high temperature or feeling hot or shivery

 - the site of the surgery being red, inflamed or feeling hotter than the surrounding area